Our Role In Research

 According to top researchers studying SHANK2, a phenotyping study will produce valuable information needed to:

 The SHANK2 Data Collection Program is a patient data repository accessible to researchers studying the pathology of disease-causing SHANK2 variants.
 Please contact RARE-X to register for access to de-identified data.
 The Foundation can also work with researchers to discuss potential research projects and patient recruitment.
-Please contact the registry coordinator to .
+Please contact the registry coordinator for assistance.